Boys Town, Mananthavady: Transportation

 Boys town can be accessed from Mananthavady town.
 The Periya ghat road connects Mananthavady to Kannur and Thalassery.
 The Thamarassery mountain road connects Calicut with Kalpetta.
 The Kuttiady mountain road connects Vatakara with Kalpetta and Mananthavady.
 The Palchuram mountain road connects Kannur and Iritty with Mananthavady.
 The road from Nilambur to Ooty is also connected to Wayanad through the village of Meppadi.

-The nearest railway station is at Vatakara and the nearest airports are Kannur International Airport (58 km), Kozhikode International Airport 120 km) and Bengaluru International Airport (290 km).
+The nearest railway station is at Thalassery and the nearest airports are Kannur International Airport (58 km), Kozhikode International Airport 120 km) and Bengaluru International Airport (290 km).